Model Object Permissions (Master Data Services)

-Model object permissions are assigned in the Master Data Services user interface (UI), in the User and Group Permissions functional area on the Models tab.
+Model object permissions are assigned in the Master Data Manager user interface (UI), in the User and Group Permissions functional area on the Models tab.
 On this tab, the model is represented as a tree structure.
 When you assign permission to an object in the tree, all objects below inherit that permission.
 You can override that inheritance by assigning permission to individual objects.

 You can assign a combination of Read, Create, Update and Delete or Deny permissions to model objects.
-If you do not assign any permissions on the Models tab, the user cannot view any models or data in Master Data Services.
+If you do not assign any permissions on the Models tab, the user cannot view any models or data in Master Data Manager.

 In general, you should assign ALL permission to the model object, and then explicitly assign permission to objects underneath.

 Assign Model Object Permissions (Master Data Services)

 Model Permissions (Master Data Services)